-The Island Poetics Research Project is an international, multidisciplinary study of the spatial imagination of island topographies across contemporary popular literature, film, television, computer games, popular music, and advertisement.
+The Island Poetics Research Project is an international, multidisciplinary study of the spatial imagination of island topographies across contemporary popular literature, film, television, computer games, music, and advertisement.

-In broad terms, the aim of this collaborative research project is to go beyond earlier approaches to island landscapes that focus on interpretive readings of the island as a colonial trope, and to develop a more sustained understanding of the poetics and spatiality of islands across multiple media, genres, and geographical regions.
+In broad terms, the aim of this collaborative research project is to go beyond earlier approaches to island studies that focus on interpretive readings of the island as a colonial trope, and to develop a more sustained understanding of the poetics and spatiality of islands across multiple media, genres, and geographical regions.
 We aim to probe the multiple ways in which islands are constructed through, by, and in fiction; in this sense, we advocate a poetic approach to islands studies as a means of calling for a nuanced understanding of the particularities of islands as they are experienced by characters, readers, and viewers.

 Dr. Daniel Graziadei

 University of Tampere, Finland

 University of Essex, U.K.

 Graziadei, Daniel, Britta Hartmann, Ian Kinane, Johannes Riquet, Barney Samson.
 Island Poetics.
 [Co-authored volume, in preparation.]

 Graziadei, Daniel, Britta Hartmann, Ian Kinane, Johannes Riquet, Barney Samson.
 “On Sensing Island Spaces and the Spatial Practice of Island-Making.”
 Island Studies Journal 12(2), November 2017.
 239-252.

 Graziadei, Daniel, Britta Hartmann, Ian Kinane, Johannes Riquet, Barney Samson.
 “Island Metapoetics and Beyond.”
 Island Studies Journal 12(2), November 2017.
 253-266.